Hypnosis therapy for mind-body health and wellness.

 *Please contact us if you are interested in working with us for an issue not listed.

 Although the list above includes ‘diagnoses’ that clinical hypnosis is often utilized to treat, we advise thinking in a more treatment-centered manner.
-There are generally three types of treatments that we utilize hypnosis with:

 How does hypnosis work?
 Understanding hypnosis.

 We find that the best clients are the most informed clients.
 Usually, one of the first questions we hear from prospective clients is “how does hypnosis work?”
 In the sections below, we differentiate terms that are often used when describing hypnosis, and also answer some frequently asked questions.

 To fully understand hypnosis, it is important to distinguish between the terms trance, hypnosis, clinical hypnosis, and psychological hypnosis.